MESSAGE FROM THE COMMISSION CHAIR

 Another role of the Commission is to advocate for the preservation of all historic assets throughout our entire town.
 The Commission can help as a historical and design resource to property owners who are remodeling their historic properties.
 Check out our “HISTORIC HOUSE MARKER PROGRAM” to see an example of a Marker that is available right now.
 Our projects typically begin with our planning discussions some of which will occur here on our “Harvard Historical Commission” website.
 Look at our list of ‘RECENT POSTS’ in the right sidebar to see which discussion in our ‘BLOG‘ you would like to join.
 Commissioner Joe Theriault is our web publisher.
 He will help us with all aspects of our website.

 Harvard has a rich history to be told, and we welcome anyone to help us by telling the stories of Harvard on our historical walks around town.
 Please visit our HARVARD HISTORY / ‘HISTORIC WALKS‘ page.

 We encourage you to join us at our monthly meetings at 7PM on the first Wednesday of each month and other meetings shown on OUR WORK / ‘CALENDAR‘ page.
 There, we will formulate our plans, make our decisions and execute our programs.
-While you browse our ‘RESOURCES‘, I encourage you to familiarize yourself with the MEETING AGENDA in the COMMISSIONERS’ NOTEBOOK for our next meeting.
+While you browse our ‘LIBRARY‘, I encourage you to familiarize yourself with the MEETING AGENDA in the COMMISSIONERS’ NOTEBOOK for our next meeting.

 Finally, we are here to serve the people of Harvard.
 So we hope to hear from you.
 Please leave us a note or question below in the ‘LEAVE A REPLY’ box.